spintactics/Investing-Guide/README.md

 ### HSA

 If your health plan comes with an HSA, I strongly recommend you max it out.
 Best to see an HSA as an investment vehicle, rather than an account for medical expenses.
 HSA is more powerful than a traditional 401k, and should be treated as a 2ndary 401k.
+This would mean your emergency budget should be increased to account for your health plan deductible.

 * Only available if your health plan comes with it
 * $3,600 annual contribution limit for 2021 ($4,600 if you're 55 or older, $7,200 if you have family coverage with the plan)